-Police: Dallas officer charged with 2 counts capital murder
+Dallas police officer charged with 2 counts capital murder

 Bryan Riser, a 13-year veteran of the force, was taken into custody Thursday morning and brought to the Dallas County Jail for processing, according to a statement from the police department.
 A lawyer for him couldn’t immediately be identified.

-Riser was arrested in connection with two unconnected killings in 2017, police Chief Eddie Garcia said during a news conference.
-He said the deaths were related to Riser’s off-duty conduct, and not his job, and that Riser was identified as a suspect in 2019.
+Riser was arrested in the unconnected killings of Liza Saenz and Albert Douglas after someone came forward in August 2019 and told police he had kidnapped and killed them at Riser’s direction, police Chief Eddie Garcia said during a news conference.
+He said investigators don’t know the motives for the killings, but that they were not related to Riser‘s police work.

 “We received information through a witness that implicated Riser in both murders,” Garcia said.